DataDog/documentation/content/en/monitors/status/graphs.md

 Muted state
 : Only groups that are muted, or not, will be shown.

-Group tags
+Group names
 : Only groups that have the selected tag will be shown.

 ## Evaluated data graph

-The evaluated data visualization is specific to the monitor and shows individual values compared to the threshold, aggregated from the query's data points.
-For example, if the monitor evaluates the average over the last 5 minutes, each data point represents the metric's average value for that period.
+The evaluated data visualization is specific to the monitor and shows the results of individual evaluations.
+For example, if the monitor evaluates the average over the last 5 minutes, each data point represents the aggregated 5 minute average at each evaluation time.

 The visualization matches your monitor's configuration to show the monitor's historical and current status using evaluations settings.
 The graphs show the status by group.

 {{< img src="/monitors/status/graphs/status_page_demo.mp4" alt="Walkthrough of Evaluated data UI features including event details and filter to group" video=true >}}